HASS-Taskforce/Data_viz_workshop_2023/viz_workshop_content.md

 * Humanities, Arts and Social Sciences (HASS) research produces and work with data
 * These can take many forms (i.e. discussion outcomes)
-* HASS research involves **enrichment** of data where layers of interpretation are added to original content.
+* HASS research involves **enrichment** of data where layers of interpretation are added to original content: the value of annotations.
 * Need to identify original (primary) and secondary data i.e. text anotation on work or corpora.
 * Visuals help researcher to communicate results and/or research journey.
 * Comprenhension of results and rationale by broader public.
 From knowledge to comprenhension.